wernerdaehn/CC3D-CableCam-Controller/README.md

     1. max acceleration knob (optional): The CableCam Controller puts a filter over the Speed Input to allow for slow accelerations/deaccelerations only.
 The value of this can either be programmed using the _$a_ command or by the sender.
 In my case the knob S1 is programmed to control the channel 4.
 A value of 256 would deactivate this function.
     1. max speed knob (optional): Similar to the acceleration, the maximum speed can be set as well.
 Either by the command _$v_ or via the RC sender, here the S2 is assigned to channel 5.
 1. To validate each channel execute the command _$i_ multiple times and check which channel reading does change when operating the RC sender.
-1. To program the channel assignments, execute the command _$i_ with the channels to be used for each functions, in the order of above.
-In my concrete example that would be _$i 3 6 7 4 5_.
-Or _$i 3 6 7 256 256_ for a setup without a accel and speed dial.
+1. Run the command $1 for a guided setup of the channels to CCC functions.
+1. Validate with _$i_ the current assignment.
 1. With _$w_ these settings are stored permantly.
 1. Apply speed via the RC sender and check if the motor starts.
 If it does not, the defaults for other settings in the controller do not match your setup and need to be tested - see the troubleshooting section below.
 1. Execute the command _$p_.
 This prints out the current two end points and the current position.
 When the wheel with the Hall Sensor is turning, the position reading should be different with each _$p_ call.
 This does proof the Hall sensors are working properly.